 Screening tests can include the following:

 - Physical exam: An exam of the body to check your health, including checking for signs of disease.
-An example is a breast exam done to detect breast lumps or masses.
+An example is a breast exam done to find breast lumps or masses.

-- Laboratory tests: Samplings of tissue, blood, urine, or other things in the body.
+- Laboratory tests: Samplings of tissue, blood, urine, or other things in the body are tested.
 For example, a blood test that measures PSA (prostate specific antigen) is used to screen for prostate cancer

-- Imaging procedures: Take pictures of areas inside the body, such as a mammogram, a screening test for breast cancer.
+- Imaging procedures: Pictures are taken of areas inside the body, such as a mammogram, a screening test for breast cancer.

 Understanding Sensitivity and Specificity

-The terms used to describe how good a screening test is are sensitivity and specificity.
+Sensitivity and specificity are the terms used to describe how good a screening test is: